navinaamuthan/navinaamuthan/README.md

 Three Years down the lane, I want to be able to look back at myself as having contributed heavily to a Technology that is practically helping make people's lives easier.
 Fingers-crossed, I'm gonna do it 💡

-You can also find me writing out my creative mind out on [Medium](navinagamuthan.medium.com) and reading a lot, find my bookish journey on [Goodreads](https://www.goodreads.com/review/list/125625226-navina-g?ref=nav_mybooks).
+You can also find me writing out on [Medium](navinagamuthan.medium.com) and reading, find my bookish journey on [Goodreads](https://www.goodreads.com/review/list/125625226-navina-g?ref=nav_mybooks).

 ---
 And yeah, catch me up on: